Drug Driving UK – The Law

 If you’re taken to the station

-If you have been stopped on suspicion of driving on drugs you are likely to be arrested and taken to a police station.
+If you have been stopped on suspicion of drug driving you are likely to be arrested and taken to a police station.
 On arrival at the police station you may be tested for the presence of drugs through a blood or urine sample.
 This is then sent to a Forensic Scientist for examination.
 The police do not have to wait for you to sober up or resume consciousness in order to do this.
-A doctor can also carry out a blood test to see if you've been incapacitated due to medical reasons, such as illness or intake of prescribed medicine.
+A doctor can also carry out a blood test to see if you’ve been incapacitated due to medical reasons, such as illness or intake of prescribed medicine.

 Following examination of the sample by Forensic Scientists they will submit a report to give an indication to what drugs were found within the blood or urine sample and what levels they were at.
 The forensic scientist would then provide an opinion as to whether or not the readings would normally cause a person to be impaired because of drugs.

 Consideration would also then be given to the results of the Field Impairment

 If you were found to have any drugs on your person at the time of arrest, possession of illegal drugs is an offence and you could potentially be handed a heavy penalty (including a fine and/or prison sentence) for possession or intent to supply.